mdn/content/files/en-us/web/css/content/index.md

 ### Adding an image with alternative text

-This example inserts an image before the link.
-Alternative text that a screen reader can output as speech is included, which some browsers may display.
-To indicate if alternative text after a content list is supported or not, a fallback `content`, the CSS includes the message " - no alt text - ".
+This example inserts an image before all links.
+Two `content` values are provided.
+The later `content` value includes an image with alternative text that a screen reader can output as speech.
+If a browser does not support alternative text, this declaration will be considered invalid, with the previous `content` value displaying.
+This fallback content list include an image and the message " - alt text is not supported - ".

 #### HTML